ad-freiburg/esa2018-experiment/BLOGPOST.md

 PC members were explicitly and repeatedly asked to also update the *score*  of their review whenever they changed something in their review.
 This allowed a quantitative analysis of the various phases of the reviewing process.
-For more details on the setup and on the results, see http://ad-publications.informatik.uni-freiburg.de/ESA_experiment_Bast_2018.pdf
+For more details on the setup and on the results and the (anonymized) data, see the website of the experiment.<sup>1</sup>

 ## PART 2: The main results of the ESA experiment